Obituary of James C Milks

 Jim was predeceased by his brother, Steve Milks, brother-in-law Gary Kuhns, and step-son Stephen Abair.

-Gifts in Jim’s name can be made to LifePath Hospice or the United Methodist Church in Sun City Center.To plant a tree in memory of James Milks, please visit Tribute Store
+Gifts in Jim’s name can be made to LifePath Hospice or the United Methodist Church in Sun City Center.To send flowers to the family or plant a tree in memory of James Milks, please visit Tribute Store